 Bartending.
 You’ll be dealing with a broad range of clientele, from a lonely businessman who wants to tell you his life story, to rowdy bachelor parties, to a gathering of power-drinking truckers who threaten you when you try to close the bar at the end of the night.
-This will need strong interpersonal skills, a way with words, and some formal nationwide license to prove that you can deal with any given situation, right?
+This will need strong interpersonal skills, a way with words, and some formal nationwide license to prove that you can deal with any situation, right?

-Just as with every job or career nowadays, bartending is slowly becoming more regulated – employers, often due to worries over insurance, are increasingly likely to require some mandatory bartending school training or state-provided permit from you even before you set foot behind their bar.
+As with every job or career nowadays, bartending is slowly becoming more regulated – employers, often due to worries over insurance, are increasingly likely to require some mandatory bartending school training or state-provided permit from you even before you set foot behind their bar.
 But the notion that you must have special training, a state certificate, or some form of bartender’s license before you can work the stick is incorrect.

 The truth is, there is no nationally-recognised bartender license in the U.S. It does not exist.
-What do exist are various forms of state-sponsored or suggested server programs designed to ensure you receive the minimum training required so that you are aware of and compliant with the responsible serving of alcohol.
+What do exist are various state-sponsored or suggested server programs designed to ensure you receive the minimum training required so that you are aware of and compliant with the responsible serving of alcohol.
 Are they mandatory for you to start work?
-It varies from state to state, county to county and sometimes from city to city.
+It varies from state to state, county to county and sometimes city to city.
 Occasionally there may be no state-level compulsory training, but some counties or cities within that state may require mandatory certification.

 Sometimes, even individual establishments will want you to have TIPS (Training for Intervention ProcedureS) certificate, while the bar next door may not.
 What they will want you to have, however, is experience, the right attitude, and the skills required to juggle ten orders on a busy Saturday evening.
 No amount of responsible server training is going to give you those.

 Alabama is another state that does not require any liquor certification to serve or bartend.
 The only requirements are that you are at least 19 to serve or 21 to step behind the bar.